symbol/symbol-docs/source/guides/namespace.rst

 To register a new namespace, announce a :ref:`register namespace transaction<register-namespace-transaction>` with the chosen name and renting duration expressed in blocks.

+.. note:: In Catapult, NEM blocks are complete every ``15`` seconds in average.

 .. example-code::

     .. literalinclude:: ../resources/examples/typescript/namespace/RegisteringANamespace.ts